karim-khaled-taha/Computer-Vision/Computer Vision/9-finger board with number detect/README.md

 3. **YOLOv8 Integration**:
    - Train model on your dataset, my Dataset [link to dataset](https://app.roboflow.com/karim-khaled-gfnvh/numbers-mwwpy/settings) , I collected this data and make Annotation For Each Image.
+   - After Train Model in my custom data , download `best.pt` Filew
-   - After drawing a number, the model detects and predicts it in real-time.
+   - After That Uce the model by drawing a number, the model detects and predicts it in real-time.
    - The prediction is then sent via serial communication to an Arduino.

 4. **Arduino Communication**: